 Babies this age continue to grow — in size, physical skills, and their ability

-or formula feeding will continue to be the main source of nourishment, your baby
+or formula feeding should continue as the main source of nourishment.
+But help

 How Much Will My Baby Grow?

-Since your child's birth, the doctor has been recording growth in weight, length,
+Since your child's birth, the doctor has recorded growth in weight, length, and

-begin to see a personal growth curve emerging — expect your child to continue
+begin to see a personal growth curve.
+Expect your child to continue growing along

 Should I Be Concerned?

 Is my baby big enough?
-Is my child destined to be tall or short?
-Parents often
+Is my child going to be tall or short?
+Parents often worry

-worry about growth and may compare a baby with siblings and peers.
-It's important
+about growth and may compare a baby with siblings and peers.
+It's important to remember